 More often than not the best ideas don’t come from up the hierarchy but from the people on the front line talking to the donors directly.
 If those people could present an idea in terms of the value it would bring then they would be more likely to be heard.

-Working through our Innovation Day workshop we helped members of the Action for Children fundraising team dive into their customers’ problems, generate some ideas and work them up into pitches to deliver to the team.
+Working through our Idea Generation Workshop we helped members of the Action for Children fundraising team dive into their customers’ problems, generate some ideas and work them up into pitches to deliver to the team.

 The workshop is aimed at team members of any level.
 Anyone can have a good idea and even bad ideas can be worked up into something that could be a game changer through discussion and structured evaluation.